jaywilliamsapar/jaywilliamsapar/README.md

-   <h1 align="center">Hi 👋 I am Jαy Williαm </h1>
+  <h1 align="center" style="color: blue;">JAY WILLIAM SAPAR</h1>
    <h2 align="center"> Web Developer </h2>

    <h3 align="center">
-I am an Web Developer who is seeking new opportunities to join a company that can help me in enhancing my skills, strengthening my knowledge and realising my potential.
+I am an Web Developer who is seeking new opportunities to join a company that can help me in enhancing my skills, strengthening my knowledge and releasing my potential.
 I am willing to explore a wide variety of opportunities that can help me gain perspective.

   Enthusiastic web developer, front end specialist with 2 years of experience in web development.
 Seeking to use proven web development and project management skills in a professional working environment that enables me to bring out and harness the best of my potential while meeting the organization’s goal for its future advancement..
   </h3>